scottlamb/http-serve/README.md

 ## Why two ways?

 They have pros and cons.
-This chart shows some of them:
+This table shows some of them:

 <table>
   <tr><th><th><code>serve</code><th><code>streaming_body</code></tr>